Kampfgeschwader 26: Anti-shipping operations

 1941, Heinkel He 111 (code marking 1H DN) of Bomber Wing 26 (KG 26) inflight in March 1941 with an SC-1000 'Hermann' bomb suspended to its fuselage as part of its bomb armament.

 KG 26 participated in the Battle of the Mediterranean, Battle of the Atlantic and operations on the Eastern Front, against the Arctic Convoys and the Soviet Navy over the Black Sea.

-I./KG 26 operated off the United Kingdom's east coast from bases near Aalborg in Denmark.
+I./KG 26 operated off the east coast of Britain from bases near Aalborg in Denmark.
 On 27 April it sank the catapult ship off the mouth of the River Tyne.
-By 15 June 1941 the Gruppe claimed one Cruiser, one Destroyer, 21 smaller ships and 436,186 BRT of merchant shipping.
+By 15 June 1941 the Gruppe claimed one cruiser, one destroyer, 21 smaller ships and of merchant shipping.

 After Operation Barbarossa the unit was engaged in operations over ground along the Murmansk railway, the port of Murmansk and Arkhangelsk, and Barents Sea.
 3. Staffel and 2.
-Staffel withdrew to Italy to train in torpedo attack methods in February 1942.
-In March–July 1942 the units intercepted Convoy PQ 11, PQ 15, PQ 16, PQ 17 and PQ 18.
+Staffel withdrew to Italy to train in torpedo-bombing in February 1942.
+In March–July 1942 the units intercepted Convoy PQ 11, PQ 15, QP 11 PQ 16, PQ 17 and PQ 18.
 Against PQ 11 and 15 two ships were claimed sunk and one damaged.
 Against PQ 16 it claimed one sunk and two damaged.
 Intercepting PQ 17 two ships were claimed sunk and one damaged.
 Attacking PQ 18, the group carried out a massed torpedo attack known as the Golden Comb, developed as an anti-convoy measure.
 Several ships were claimed sunk, but for the loss of 12 He 111s and seven crews.
 The unit had to be rebuilt owing to losses and was placed under the command of Luftflotte 5 on 20 September 1942.